phillprice/phillprice.com/content/photo/materials/index.md

 - "uk"
 - "england"
 ---
-I thought the old brick, the pavement, the railings and the glass of the Swiss Re building at 30 St Mary Axe - <a href="http://www.phillprice.com/2005/11/19/materials" rel="nofollow"></a>
+I thought the old brick, the pavement, the railings and the glass of the Swiss Re building at 30 St Mary Axe<a href="http://www.phillprice.com/2005/11/19/materials" rel="nofollow"></a>